bmacmill/nobile_brian/README.md

 - named importing of images
 - making a ...module.css style sheet
 - root variables in css
-- nested CSS, never say that before or even heard of it
+- nested CSS, never say that before or even heard of it, not working for me
 - importing all google fonts at once, i think i forgot about that
+- 100dvh instead of vh; section takes up entire screen
+- using svgs